How the Middle East crisis has affected sporting events and athletes

 ATHLETES' ARRIVALS AT PARALYMPIC GAMES DISRUPTED

-The International Paralympic Committee said it is working to find solutions after several athletes were finding it difficult to travel to the Milano Cortina Winter Paralympic Games due to travel disruption at several Middle Eastern airports.
+Several athletes were unable to travel to the Milano Cortina Winter Paralympic Games due to travel disruption at several Middle Eastern airports.

-"The closure of airspace in the Middle East is impacting the arrival of some stakeholders...
-We are working diligently with Milano Cortina 2026 to find solutions for those affected," the IPC said on Tuesday.
+Moreover, Iran are not competing at the Milano Cortina 2026 Paralympic Winter Games, the International Paralympic Committee announced on March 6.

 TENNIS IN UAE HALTED DUE TO SECURITY ALERT

-Australia on Tuesday granted humanitarian visas to five Iranian women soccer players after they sought asylum, fearing persecution on their return home for their refusal to sing the national anthem at an Asia Cup match.
+Australia granted humanitarian visas to five Iranian women soccer players on March 10 after they sought asylum, fearing persecution on their return home for their refusal to sing the national anthem at an Asian Cup match.

-Australian police helped two more members of the Iranian women's soccer delegation slip their minders to claim asylum on Wednesday, but one changed her mind and decided to go back to Iran, Australia's interior minister said on Wednesday.
+Australian police helped two more members of the Iranian women's soccer delegation claim asylum on March 11, but one changed her mind and decided to go back to Iran.

 Concerns about the players' safety upon their return home grew after Iranian state television labelled the team "wartime traitors".